pieter2501/NetworkNarcotic/README.md

 The way clusters and connections are cabled depends on the variables **clustermode** and **connectionmode**.
 They're similar but cannot be used interchangeably.
 If no clustermode variable is defined in a cluster, the global clustermode variable will be used.
 If no global clustermode variable is defined, the default value will be used (in this case 'full').
 The same mechanism applies to the connectionmode variable, among others.

-Lastly, it's important to know that every device in a cluster (whether router or switch) receives a logically assigned ID upon creation.
+Lastly, it's important to know that every device in a cluster (whether router or switch) receives a linearly assigned ID upon creation.
 Refer to the example network up above to see the ID's written on the devices.
 A cluster with 5 devices has ID's 1 to 5.
-ID's are unique within a cluster and are used by some variables to decide which device to select or to break a tie.
+ID's are unique within a cluster and are used by the connectionmode variable to:

+* decide which device to select,
+* or to break ties when devices get selected in some other way.

 ID = 1 has the highest priority and will always be selected first.
-Variables/values that require device ID's for device selection or tie breaking are marked down below with an **\* asterisk**.
+Connectionmode values that require device ID's are marked down below with an **\* asterisk**.

 ### **Variables**
 > **clustermode:** <**full** (default) | **single** | **loop** | **hubspoke**>